Skip to main content

 Many to ManyMultiple relationships between entities

-To edit your ontology, simply type your requests in natural language.
+To edit your data layer, simply type your requests in natural language.
 There are two types of editing: quick editing and deep editing (accessible via the dropdown in the chat input).

 Quick edits